pedasmith/ParseNetshModeBss/NetshG/Assets/Help/Netshg_help.md

 You can run multiple commands, seperated with double-semicolons.

 Only commands listed in the "Show" menu can be run; no other command is permitted.
-The commands are abbreviated from what is listed in the command list: spaces are removed
+The commands are abbreviated from what is listed in the command list: spaces are removed.

+# Replacement for NETSH

+You can replace any command-line "netsh" command with "netshg".
+The netshg program will take all your arguments and will run that command as a netsh command.
+Want to run a different command?
+Just start it with an exclamation point: ```netshg !ping microsoft.com``` will run the **ping microsoft.com** command using the NETSHG shell.

 # Technical Details
 ## Where is the data from?